pankajventure7/lending_club_case_study/README1.md

 ## General Information
 - Provide general information about your project here.
- 1. to find out defaulter in dataset
+ 1. To find out defaulter in dataset
- 2. how to prevent from loan request done by the customer side who are defaulter
+ 2. How to prevent from loan request done by the customer side who are defaulter

 - What is the background of your project?
- 1. analyze the backgorund to prevent loan request in future.
+ 1.Analyze the backgorund to prevent loan request in future.
- 2.help to lending partner that  can analyze the backgorund who are defaulter as well non-defaulter
+ 2.Help to lending partner that  can analyze the backgorund who are defaulter as well non-defaulter

 - What is the business probem that your project is trying to solve?
- 1. to find out defaulter who moslty defaulted loan every time and block there id so they can request for loan in future
+ 1. To find out defaulter who moslty defaulted loan every time and block there id so they can request for loan in future
 - What is the dataset that is being used?

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->